ICube-Robotics/ethercat_driver_ros2/README.md

 All modules have `alias` and `position` parameters that specify their address in the EtherCAT Bus topology.
 Additional parameters can be specified depending on the purpose of the module.
 A list of implemented modules and their parameters can be found [here](ethercat_plugins/available_plugins.md).

 #### Interfacing controllers with EtherCAT Slave modules
-In `ros2_control` the access to ressources within a system from a controller is done by means of [`Hardware Resources`](https://github.com/ros-controls/roadmap/blob/master/design_drafts/hardware_access.md).
+In `ros2_control` the access to resources within a system from a controller is done by means of [`Hardware Resources`](https://github.com/ros-controls/roadmap/blob/master/design_drafts/hardware_access.md).
 For this purpose `state_interface` and `command_interface` tags need to be defined and associated with the module functionalities.
 Also, for better understanding of the overall system, the pupropose of the used modules need to be clearly identified and sorted into the following types:
 - `<joint>`: logical component actuated by at least one actuator with read-write capacity.
 - `<sensor>`: logical component to read-only states from system.
 - `<gpio>`: logical component for general purpose IO systems.

-**NOTE**: These components have the possibility to include parameters that will be used to link paricular states and commands to the slave module input/outputs.
+**NOTE**: These components have the possibility to include parameters that will be used to link particular states and commands to the slave module input/outputs.

-Here is an example of a `gpio` ressource built using 2 EtherCAT IO modules, where digital commands are mapped on ports 4 and 6 of the digital output module and analog states are read from ports 1 and 4 of the analog input module:
+Here is an example of a `gpio` resource built using 2 EtherCAT IO modules, where digital commands are mapped on ports 4 and 6 of the digital output module and analog states are read from ports 1 and 4 of the analog input module:
 ```xml
 <gpio name="myGPIO">
     <command_interface name="dig_output.1"/>